Filter with fields

 Each field shows the following statistics, calculated from the current result set:

-- Field popularity — the percentage of logs in the current result set that contain this field.
+- Field popularity: the percentage of logs in the current result set that contain this field.
 For example, if 20 out of 100 logs contain the

-statusfield, its popularity is 20%. - Data type
+statusfield, its popularity is 20%. - Data type (shown as an icon next to the field name)

 - Number of values